hugo53/hugo53.github.io/pages/Books.md

 {% include JB/setup %}
 Undeniably, reading is a significant skill which people should master on the way to be perfect.
 When I was a child, one of my favourite was reading books and newspapers while all of my friends loved to playing many interesting traditional games.
 Almost books which I had read were kind of fiction novels, and sometimes comic books were also chosen.
 There were a number of famous titles that should be listed here, for example _Doreamon_, _Detective Conan_ and so forth.
 However, when I was 13, I began reading a little and that status became worse one year after.

 Recently, I thought that reading should be reverted and I decided to buy several best seller books and try to read through them.
-Nonetheless, many books are still in waiting list because of time limited.
+Nonetheless, many books are still in waiting list because of limited time.
 Therefore, I will use this page to keep the list in updating status.

 ## Books I should done and maybe you do, too!

 ### Technical Books (Computer Science)
 _(No book until now)_